 The award by the London-based International Court of Arbitration doesn’t include costs or interest and is final and binding, Midland, Michigan-based Dow said yesterday in a statement.
 The timing of the payment and other terms of the agreement are confidential, Nancy Lamb, a Dow spokeswoman, said in an e-mail.

 “Anything north of $1 billion is a pleasant surprise,” said Hassan Ahmed, a New York-based analyst at Alembic Global Advisors.
 “I don’t think the market was giving Dow any credit for an imminent settlement.”

 Kuwait’s Petrochemical Industries Co., under pressure from lawmakers, canceled a contract to form a 50-50 venture with Dow’s plastics unit in December 2008.
 The failure of the so- called K-Dow venture deprived Dow of a $9 billion payment during the global financial crisis, almost derailed its 2009 purchase of Rohm & Haas Co.
-(DOW) and forced the company’s first dividend cut.
+(DOW:US) and forced the company’s first dividend cut.

 “We are studying what legal action is available to pursue,” Petrochemical Industries Chairwoman and Managing Director Maha Mulla Hussein said in a telephone interview.
 The company is a unit of state-owned Kuwait Petroleum Co.

 For more, click here.

 Dewey’s Downfall Speeded by Pay Deals; Clean-Up May Take Years

 Dewey & LeBoeuf LLP, a law firm with 103 years of history, collapsed in a matter of weeks.
 Cleaning up the debris may take years.